yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_GettingStarted.html.md

   <div class="warning-box">Initialize _LevelUp_ ONLY ONCE when your application loads, in the "Start()" function of a 'MonoBehaviour' and **NOT** in the "Awake()" function.
 SOOMLA has its own 'MonoBehaviour' and it needs to be "Awakened" before you initialize.</div>

-6. You'll need an event handler in order to be notified about _LevelUp_ related events. refer to the [Event Handling](#event-handling) section for more information.
+6. You'll need to create event handler functions in order to be notified about (and handle) _LevelUp_ related events.
+Refer to the [Event Handling](/docs/platforms/unity/LevelUp_Events) section for more information.

 And that's it!
 You have game architecture capabilities at your fingertips.